Mutoxicated/HYPER/devlog.md

 ## Day 257

 Alright, I finished the Death Screen.
 I will now start focusing on the ACTUAL content of the gameplay (let's goo).

+## Day 258

+Added some SFX for movement.
+Fixed some really stupid things.
+The object pool managers were not actually reattaching all the objects back to the parent, which could lead to loss of objects when switching scenes.
+There was also a stupid bug with the money bonus.
+That's all for today.
+I kinda suck at making sounds lol but I will get better.